MicrosoftDocs/PowerShell-Docs/scripting/getting-started/cookbooks/Managing-Services.md

 WARNING: Waiting for service 'Print Spooler (Spooler)' to finish starting...
 ```

-These Service cmdlets do not have a ComputerName parameter, but you can run them on a remote computer by using the Invoke\-Command cmdlet.
+These Service cmdlets do not have a ComputerName parameter, but you can run them on a remote computer by using the Invoke-Command cmdlet.
 For example, the following command restarts the Spooler service on the Server01 remote computer.

 ```
 Invoke-Command -ComputerName Server01 {Restart-Service Spooler}
 ```

 ## Setting Service Properties
-The Set\-Service cmdlet changes the properties of a service on a local or remote computer.
+The Set-Service cmdlet changes the properties of a service on a local or remote computer.
 Because the service status is a property, you can use this cmdlet to start, stop, and suspend a service.
-The Set\-Service cmdlet also has a StartupType parameter that lets you change the service startup type.
+The Set-Service cmdlet also has a StartupType parameter that lets you change the service startup type.

-To use Set\-Service on Windows Vista and later versions of Windows, open Windows PowerShell with the "Run as administrator" option.
+To use Set-Service on Windows Vista and later versions of Windows, open Windows PowerShell with the "Run as administrator" option.

 For more information, see [Set-Service [m2]](https://technet.microsoft.com/en-us/library/b71e29ed-372b-4e32-a4b7-5eb6216e56c3)